detomon/godot-blipkit/doc/classes/BlipKitAssembler.md

 ### `void clear()`

-Clears all instructions and errors.
+Clears all instructions, labels and errors.

 ### `int compile()`